orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - [ ] Partiality/unresolved parts critical.
 	- [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable? ; parallel, one at the completion step, the other in between still waiting
-		- [ ] Unknowns & inconsistencies driving curiosity?
-	- [ ] Hooking steps of the program:
-		- [ ] Already start doing something while decision is pending - do the things which one can reverse?

 	- [ ] 'Unintended'/'Unrealized' effects realized? / Resources one didn't know one is consuming etc... (unknowns)